The Math Your Earth Science Majors Need Workshop

 Faculty workshop to develop quantitative skills modules for geoscience majors classes

-This workshop will gather ~18 faculty members and facilitators to develop and plan for the testing of quantitative skill support modules for majors-level undergraduate geoscience courses.
-Participants will have reasonable travel costs reimbursed and receive stipends upon the completion and acceptance of their module and the successful implementation of one or more modules in their courses.
+This workshop will gather ~15 faculty members and facilitators to develop and plan for the testing of quantitative skill support modules for majors-level undergraduate geoscience courses.
+Participants will have reasonable travel costs reimbursed (transportation, lodging, food) and receive stipends upon the completion and acceptance of their module and the successful implementation of one or more modules in their courses.

-The workshop will be held in the Denver/Boulder area beginning at 4 pm Sunday, June 4, 2023 and will conclude at noon Thursday, June 8.
+The workshop will be held in the Denver area beginning at 4 pm Sunday June 2 and will conclude at noon Thursday June 6.
 More information, including the venue, will be released in February/March.